rambodas/quantamental-stock-screener/README.md

 python main.py
 ```

-Set your Telegram credentials in environment variables or directly in the script.
+Set your Telegram credentials (BOT TOKEN & CHAT ID) in environment variables or directly in the script.

 ## Disclaimer
 This tool is for educational purposes only.
 It is **NOT** financial advice.